Please See COVID-19 Update

 See also: Texas Health & Human Services

 Goodwill Job Center assists any job seeker to find work, prepare resumes, prepare for interviews and provide work clothing if needed.
-Certificate education programs are available for free to those that qualify.
+Certificate education programs (such as CDL or CNA) are available for free to those that qualify.

 Texas Workforce Commission helps Texans find jobs, file for unemployment benefits, etc.